guidmt/TE_pipeline/README.md

 10/04/2020:
 - step2: optimize R scripts, add stages pipeline
-- add the possibility to upload the paramters from a tab both from step1 and step2
+- add the possibility to upload the parameters from a tab both from step1 and step2
 - improvers some steps step1

 07/04/2020-Now: